ibm-cloud-docs/vpc/cr-delete-table.md

 # Deleting a routing table
 {: #delete-routing-table}

-You can delete a routing table for an IBM Cloud service by using the UI, CLI, API, or Terraform.
+You can delete a routing table for an IBM Cloud service by using the console, CLI, API, or Terraform.
 {: shortdesc}

-## Deleting a routing table in the UI
+## Deleting a routing table in the console
 {: #cr-delete-table-using-the-ui}
 {: ui}